FAIRODDS

 The same bet can have different odds at different books.
 Shopping for the best line increases profit.

 If you add up implied probabilities for all outcomes, it exceeds 100%.
-The excess is the bookmaker's profit margin (vig).
+The excess is the bookmaker's profit margin, called the vig (vigorish) or "juice."

 Example: